MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
-This tutorial provides step-by-step instructions to set up a MobileFirst Server instance on Bluemix by using the **Mobile Foundation** service.
+This tutorial provides step-by-step instructions to set up a {{ site.data.keys.mf_server }} instance on Bluemix by using the **Mobile Foundation** service.
 Mobile Foundation is a **Bluemix service** that enables quick and easy stand-up of scalable Developer or Production environments of MobileFirst Foundation v8.0 on **Liberty for Java runtime**.

 The Mobile Foundation service offers the following plan options: